ZacWalk/vector-instruction-experiments/README.md

 # SIMD optimisation and performance

-Some experiments implementing SIMD algorithms on SSE2 and NEON intrinsics.
+Some experiments implementing vectorised algorithms on SSE2 and NEON intrinsics.

-Implements a routine to calculate the distance (difference) between two 64-byte vectors.
-Using C, SSE2 and NEON intrinsics.
+Implements a routine to calculate the distance (difference) between two 64-byte vectors (with benchmarking).
+Using C, SSE2 and NEON intrinsic instructions.
+Also, an implementation of crc32.

 Performance (Milliseconds for 100,000,000 iterations):